 As with partnership disputes, shareholders of a corporation may find themselves questioning whether or not the directors, officers, or majority shareholders are acting in the best interest of the corporation.
 Similarly, a corporation may be faced with demands of one or more shareholders for corporate records and information.

-If you are interested in having us work with you, please contact us to schedule a call, and feel free to take a look at some of our representative partnership and shareholder cases and matters.
+If you are interested in having us work with you on your partnership dispute or shareholder dispute concern, please contact us to schedule a call, and feel free to take a look at some of our representative partnership and shareholder cases and matters.